Hi

-I received a degree in Studio Art from the University of Georgia, and went on to work in a school for children with special needs and later receive a master’s degree in Applied Behavior Analysis.
-While this degree is very different from my art background, its focus is on the study of how environments affect behavior, something that clearly can support the importance and influence of home decor.
-After years of working, getting married and having children, my desire to return back to a creative field would not stop nudging me.
+I received a degree in Studio Art and Psychology from the University of Georgia, and went on to work in a school for children with special needs and later receive a master’s degree in Applied Behavior Analysis.
+While this degree is very different from Studio Art, its focus is on the study of how environments affect behavior, which actually comes in handy in interior design.
+After years of working, getting married and having children, my desire to work in a creative field would not stop nudging me.
 I found myself exploring the world of vintage rugs and began selling them online successfully for about three years.
-Helping people choose a one-of-a-kind rug for their home reminded me of my love of interior design and I slowly began helping friends decorate their homes.
-Over the past few years, I have continued to have my name recommended to people who are looking for a friendly, unpretentious designer to help with anything from room refreshes to larger home renovation projects.
-I have also personally managed and designed renovations in my own 1984 Cape Cod.
+Helping people choose a one-of-a-kind rug for their home reminded me of my love of interior design.
+Luckily, friends began asking me to help decorate their homes and over the past few years I have continued to have my name recommended to others who are looking for a friendly, casual designer to help with anything from one room refreshes to larger home renovation projects.
+I have also managed and designed projects in my own 1984 Cape Cod.
+I love many different design styles, but I personally tend to lean more traditional, with a focus on interesting, peaceful colors (with bolder accents here and there!), functionality, and a hint of whimsy.
+I draw inspiration from historic Southern design, my travels to Italy and Portugal, and even my trips out West.
+I am still learning in many ways, so if your job isn’t the right fit, I will let you know!

 CC